The updated guide on how to get around Catania. Discover the convenience of public transport, buses and metro, of the city at the foot of Etna.

 The price for a one ride ticket is 1 euro, and it lasts 90 minutes, the daily tickets costs 2 euros instead and it has to be used within midnight.
 You can also buy a ticket combining AMTS buses and metro and it costs 1,20 euro for 120 minutes' validity.

 The first ride is at 6.40 AM from Nesima, and 7.00 AM from Stesicoro.
 The last one is at 00.00 PM from Nesima, and 00.30 PM from Stesicoro.
-Some variations of festivities are observed, but they can be checked out at this link.
+There are variations for public festivities, but you can plan your excursions in advance with our guide to public transport in Catania.

 To summarize, the city is lively and often busy, but its visitors can indeed relax and enjoy its wonders, thanks to its great public transport network.